ugm2/Image-Classification-of-Retail-Products/README.md

 ## Training

-For training, we use ImagineS, a library of my own, to do scrapping of images on Google Search Engine to create a dataset for Grocery Classification.
+For training, I use ImagineS, a library of my own, to do scrapping of images on Google Search Engine to create a dataset for Grocery Classification.
 In order to train the model, we need to:

 * Install chrome in your machine.
 * Make sure `.data/label_queries.json` has the labels and queries you need.
-* Review training parameters in `python retail_multi_model/train/train.py` and execute.
+* Review training parameters in `python retail_multi_model/train/train.py`:
+  * `download_images_path`: Path to download images to.
+  * `num_images`: Number of images per class to load.
+  * `pretrained_model_name`: Name of the pretrained model to use.
+  * `num_epochs`: Number of epochs to train for.
+  * `batch_size`: Batch size to use.
+  * `learning_rate`: Learning rate to use.
+  * `image_size`: Size of the images to use.
+If images come in different sizes, the images will be resized to this size.
+  * `dropout`: Dropout of the last layer to use.
+  * `last_checkpoint_path`: Path to the last checkpoint to use.
+Default is None.
+* Execute `python retail_multi_model/train/train.py` for training, adding the values of the parameters that you need.
 * Resulting checkpoints and the final model will be saved in `output/`.

 ## Server & Interface